gWacey/sdk-nrf/applications/nrf5340_audio/doc/building.rst

 .. code-block:: console

-   python buildprog.py -c both -b debug -d both -p
+   python buildprog.py -c both -b debug -d both -t unicast -p

 This command builds the headset and the gateway applications with ``debug`` version of both the application core binary and the network core binary - and programs each to its respective core.
 If you want to rebuild from scratch, you can add the ``--pristine`` parameter to the command (west's ``-p`` for cannot be used for a pristine build with the script).